Lee Wedlake’s biography

-Lee has written and published eight books on Kenpo.
+Lee has written and published nine books on Kenpo.
 They are Kenpo Karate 101, Further Insights into Kenpo, Kenpo Karate 201, Kenpo Karate 301, Kenpo Karate 401, Kenpo Karate 501, Kenpo Karate 601 and his work on Ed Parker entitled Lessons with Ed Parker.
 In early 2015 his next book, The Kenpo Karate Compendium, was released by Blue Snake Books.
 In addition he has had numerous articles published in several martial arts magazines including the Journal of Asian Martial Arts, as well as the Mensa Bulletin and aviation magazines.
 He has a DVD series and you can find his online learning site at kenpotv.com.

 Mr. Wedlake served as Ed Parker’s representative in the Midwest for 11 years and was on the board examiners of the International Kenpo Karate Association (IKKA).
 He was the US representative for Jeff Speakman’s AKKS, on the board of the Worldwide Kenpo Karate Association (WKKA), was the Illinois State Representative for the American Karate Association (AKA) and is on the board of directors of the World Registry of Black Belts, Organizations and Federations (WRBBOF).
 The Chinese Karate Federation was co-founded by himself and Sean Kelley in the 1990’s while he lived in Florida.
 Today Lee serves as the senior instructor of the Progressive Kenpo Systems group, founded in the late 1990s, with schools across the globe.
 He was recognized as a Shihan “Chief Grandmaster Instructor” by Shidokan International’s 10th degree, Richie Bernard, in January 2009, and as a 10th degree in December, 2018.
 In addition, he holds instructor certification in Russian Systema under Vladimir Vasiliev and has taught Yang tai chi since early 1990.